stephensong/elementary/README.md

 ### Pull requests

-Pull requests are expected to be made from branches with the following naming convention and corresponding to an open issue:
+Pull requests are expected to be made into ``master`` from branches with the following naming convention and corresponding to an open issue:

 ```
 issue/<issue-number>-<description>